warlock-labs/postel/README.md

 ## Minimum Supported Rust Version

-hyper-server's MSRV is `1.80`.
+postel's MSRV is `1.80`.

 ## Contributing

-We welcome contributions to hyper-server!
+We welcome contributions to postel!
 Our contributing guidelines are inspired by the Rule of St. Benedict, emphasizing humility, listening, and community.
 Before contributing, please familiarize yourself with these principles at [The Rule of St. Benedict](http://www.benedictfriend.org/the-rule.html).